neverfap-deluxe/nfd-api/content/practices/DONE--COM--P--slow-it-down.md

 Rather than attempt to identify and qualify these thoughts, what we're going to do is simply going to focus on the raw process and sensation of thinking.

-And in doing so, embrace the physical sensation of what it actually feels like to be in control of our minds, in order to create a strong foundation for being able to control what we feel and think.
+And in doing so, embrace the physical sensation of what it actually feels like to be in control of our minds, in order to create a strong foundation for being able to control what we think and feel.

 {{< hr3 "Because when we're in control of our mind, it's almost as if everything is moving in slow motion." >}}